riya-n/nets150_finalproject/README.md

 # nets150_finalproject
 find best way to get to a destination
-PLEASE SEE THE USER MANUAL IN THE FOLDER
+PLEASE SEE THE USER MANUAL IN THE FOLDER BEFORE USING